bonitasoft/bonita-doc/md/embed-engine.md

-# Embed engine
+# Embed Bonita engine in your application

 ![](images/bonita-lab.png)
 ::: warning
 **Warning**: This is a Lab feature and is subject to change without warning in any version.
-It is not recommanded for production
+It is not recommended for production
 :::

-Starting from version 7.9.0 new artifacts allows to start an engine embedded in your application.
+Starting from version 7.9.0, new artifacts allow to start an embedded engine in your application.

 ## Using Spring boot

 ### Quick start

-Add a dependency on the maven artifact
+Add a dependency on the artifact

 Gradle
 ```groovy